angular-book/angular-guide/docs/02-Angular-101/10-Creating-An-Angular-App/140-serving.md

 ---

 import EmbedVideo from "@site/src/components/VideoEmbed";
+import Shortcut from "@site/src/components/Shortcut"

 # ⚒️ Compiling and Serving your Application

 Ultimately, your Angular application will be built for "production".
 It will just be an HTML file, some CSS, and a few JavaScript files.
+We'll do that later.

 While we are doing development work, however, we can compile and run our application on our local machine.